-The G7 ECU has been designed to be used with the H-D[®] OE ignition coils.
+Our ECU system has been designed to be used with the H-D® OE ignition coils.
 Fuel injected engines require a special coil with low primary resistance.
-We offer HO replacement ignition coils for all M8 engines.
+We offer HO replacement ignition coils for all M8 and TC engines.

 Due to the short lengths involved on motorcycle applications, energy losses in spark plug wires are insignificant.
 OE carbon core suppression cables will deteriorate after several years.
 For a more durable replacement, we suggest spiral core type spark plug cables.